Portfolio budget statements

 Australia supports a Southeast Asia that is stable, prosperous and resilient, and that benefits from a rules-based order.
 We will work to reduce poverty, address inequality, support free and unencumbered trade and advance human rights.
 We will continue to support efforts on transnational challenges such as: reducing crime and people smuggling; strengthening counter terrorism cooperation; and maritime security capacity building.

 Highlight: Nabilan–Ending Violence Against Women in Timor-Leste – $14.2m (2018-19 to 2021-22)

 Our flagship counter-trafficking and safe migration investments will strengthen regional responses to these issues, while supporting human rights of vulnerable people.

 South and West Asia

 Conflict and instability in the region has resulted in one of the world's most protracted humanitarian crises.
-Our humanitarian assistance in Afghanistan, Bangladesh and Pakistan is promoting security by meeting the basic needs of vulnerable and mobile populations.
+Our humanitarian assistance in Afghanistan, Bangladesh and Pakistan provides safety and basic needs of vulnerable and mobile populations.